Appendix 2: Bylaws and Regulations of the Code of Responsibilities and Rights of the Students of Midwestern University

 1. Upon receipt of the written complaint lodged against the student, the Dean of Students will set a time to meet with the student regarding the issue.
 The interview will preferably be conducted in person, although a phone interview or virtual meeting is acceptable if the student is at a distant location.
 Only the student may attend the interview.
 The Dean of Students has the right to interview other parties in relation to the incident to determine the validity of the complaint.

 2. After interviewing the student and other involved persons, the Dean of Students will render a decision regarding the validity of the complaint.
 If the complaint is valid, the Dean of Students will recommend disciplinary action.
-The appropriate Academic Dean will be notified of the recommendation within 5 school days of the aforementioned interview (unless prevented by extenuating circumstances).
+The appropriate college dean will be notified of the recommendation within 5 school days of the aforementioned interview (unless prevented by extenuating circumstances).
 A copy of the Dean of Students investigation into the complaint, including all supporting evidence, will be submitted to the Office of the President.

 2. Record keeping in conduct matters.
 Records of the above proceedings shall be kept in accordance with the following guidelines: